Local liaisons play a critical role in the implementation of the McKinney-Vento Act. Local liaison responsibilities include:

 NCHE Homeless Education Issue Briefs discuss a comprehensive array of issues related to the McKinney-Vento Act and its implementation.
 NCHE offers issues briefs as part of the following series': Best Practices in Homeless Education, Connecting Schools and Displaced Students, Helping You Help Your Child: Information for Parents, and McKinney-Vento Law Into Practice.

 Due to increasing concerns from liaisons about the position of “Foster Care Point of Contact” being added to their already full plates, NAEHCY has developed a new document called Designating LEA McKinney-Vento Liaisons: Considerations Under the Every Student Succeeds Act of 2015.
 This document summarizes the new legal requirements for LEAs on the capacity, training and duties of a school district liaison.
 It provides important considerations to assist LEAs to ensure that liaisons have sufficient capacity and support to carry out their duties.

 Visit the Data Collection page for information on data collection requirements, requested actions, training materials, and technical assistance.

-News reports indicate that a large number of districts may be experiencing extensive flooding and storm damage from Hurricane Matthew.
+News reports indicate that a large number of districts may be experiencing extensive flooding and storm damage from Hurricane Dorian.
 NCHEP would like to share some resource information with you relative to working with the aftermath of a natural disaster.

 Visit NCHE's comprehensive web page devoted to Disaster Preparation and Response.
 There you will find NCHE resources; federal resources; sample forms, materials and policies; resources for coping with a disaster, as well as other resources.